waltercai/pqo-opensource/README.md

 gunzip -c imdb.dump.gz | psql imdb
 ~~~~

-If using the provided imdb database snapashot, the reader should expect the database to take up 32Gb and take approximately 1 hour to populate.
+If using the provided imdb database snapashot, the reader should expect the database to take up 32GB of storage.
+Data ingestion and setting up indexes should take approximately an hour.
 Please note that there are several static sketches saved in `BoundSketch/imdb_sketches/`.
-These sketches comprise those sketches that would populated and saved offline and not populated at runtime under the assumptions of the paper.
+These sketches comprise those sketches that would be populated and saved offline (as versus calculated at runtime) under the assumptions of the paper.
 If the reader uses a snapshot of the imdb dataset that differs from the the provided snapshot, they should be sure to remove all files in the `BoundSketch/imdb_sketches/` directory to ensure correct statistics.
-The files can then be easily repopulated using the `getIMDBSketchPreprocessingTime()` method in `BoundSketch/src/Driver.java`.
+If recalculating statistics on a fresh/altered instance, the `getIMDBSketchPreprocessingTime()` method in `BoundSketch/src/Driver.java` will generate and serialize the static sketches.
-This should be excuted before actual runtime experiments.
+In this scenario, this should be excuted before actual runtime experiments.

 ## Bound Generation Module
 The purpose of this module is primarly to populate the `info.txt` file.
 The Driver class is also set up to execute and run the join order benchmark.
 Results for default postgres execution are written to `output/results/[DBName]/plan_execution_time_[budget].txt`.
 For example, the result of running the join order benchmark with a hash budget of 4096 would be written to `output/results/imdb/plan_execution_time_4096.txt`.
-We also include the sketch processing time which includes the additional preprocessing time incurred by our method in `output/results/[DBName]/sketch_preprocessing_[budget].txt`.
+We also include the sketch processing time which includes the additional runtime preprocessing penalty incurred by our method in `output/results/[DBName]/sketch_preprocessing_[budget].txt`.
-We also include the postgres [EXPLAIN ANALYZE](https://www.postgresql.org/docs/9.6/sql-explain.html) output for each query in `output/raw/[DBName]/bound_[budget].txt`.
+We provide the postgres [EXPLAIN ANALYZE](https://www.postgresql.org/docs/9.6/sql-explain.html) output for each query in `output/raw/[DBName]/bound_[budget].txt`.
 These include a detailed writeup of the physical join plan and the estimated versus observed intermediate join cardinalities.

-Similarly, if one wishes to compare to default postgres execution, one will find these respective results in output`results/[DBName]/default.txt` and `output/raw/[DBName]/default.txt`.
+Similarly, if one wishes to compare to default postgres execution, one will find these results, and physical plans in output`output/results/[DBName]/default.txt`, and `output/raw/[DBName]/default.txt`, respectively.

 One may compile the java library using the following command (from the top level directory of the repo):
 ~~~~